Depression in Older Adults

 What puts older adults at risk for depression?

-Both older and younger adults go through the same major life changes or challenges that may trigger depression.
+Both older and younger adults go through the same major life changes or challenges that may lead to depression.
 These include medical problems, life events, and having a family history of depression.

 But some events are more common in older adults.
 This includes things like losing a spouse, living with a long-term health problem, or leaving a home you've lived in for years.
 And like others who experience a life change, older adults may feel sad and may grieve and recover, or they may develop depression.